astronomer/docs/astro/best-practices/cross-deployment-dependencies.md

 ### Implementation

-This section explains how to use a listener in combination with the [Airflow API's Datasets endpoint](https://airflow.apache.org/docs/apache-airflow/stable/stable-rest-api-ref.html#tag/Dataset) to trigger the downstream DAG in another deployment when a dataset is updated.
-Typical dataset implementation only works for DAGs in the same Airflow deployment, but by using the Airflow API, this pattern can be implemented across deployments.
+This section explains how to use the [Airflow API's Datasets endpoint](https://airflow.apache.org/docs/apache-airflow/stable/stable-rest-api-ref.html#tag/Dataset) to trigger the downstream DAG in another deployment when a dataset is updated.
+Typical dataset implementation only works for DAGs in the same Airflow deployment, but by using the Airflow API, you can implement this pattern across deployments.

 While you can also use the HttpOperator or a custom Python function in an `@task` decorated task to make the API request to update the dataset, an advantage of using a listener is that the dataset is updated and the downstream DAG runs whenever _any_ DAG updates the dataset.
 This means you don't need to implement an API call in every upstream DAG that updates the same dataset.